 - 1 1/4 cup water

-- 1 cup* reduced-fat or whole milk whole milk will result in a slightly richer, creamier chai
+- 1 cup* whole milk or 2% reduced-fat milk, whole milk will result in a slightly richer, creamier chai

-- 1 1/2 tsp loose tea-leaves or 2 black teabags (I use Tapal Danedar) or more to taste
+- 1 1/2 tsp (or 2 black teabags) loose tea-leaves (I use Tapal Danedar or Ahmad Tea), or more to taste

 - Place water in a saucepan over high heat.
 Once it comes to a boil, add tea-leaves or tea bag and cardamom.
 Reduce the heat to medium and gently allow this to simmer for a minute or two.

 - Add the milk and raise the heat back to high (or allow the milk to come to a simmer on its own).

 - As it begins to boil, the chai will rise in the saucepan.
 Remove the pan from heat before it reaches the top of the saucepan.
 Do this a few times to really develop the flavor while using a ladle to scoop and pour back the chai.
-Side story time!
-In a 2009 trip to Pakistan, we stopped for some chai at a tea stall on the way to Nathia Gali.
-The place was heavenly but that chai was unforgettable.
-Luckily I had observed the process – I remember the chai wala (tea vendor) used a ladle to repeatedly scoop up and pour back the chai.
-I’ve tried this technique and can attest that it does enhance the flavor.
-Try it!
+Alternately, once it comes to a boil, lower the heat and allow it to simmer to desired strength (~3-5 minutes).

 - Pour this chai through a small sieve into your favorite cups and sweeten using sugar or honey.

 I’ve been craving this chai.
 It was so good.
 Thank you!

 I just came back from Pakistan and have been missing my daily chai.
 I just made this but used oat milk since I had no milk at the moment.
 It was delicious!
 I can’t wait to try it again but with milk.
 This will satisfy my chai cravings I’ve been having since coming back.
 Thank you!

 Oh the chai cravings are real!
 Thank you for sharing, Relda!!